SAP-samples/cloud-espm-cloud-native/README.md

 To run the application on Cloud Foundry you need an account on SAP Cloud Platform Cloud Foundry Environment or signup for a [SAP Cloud Platform Cloud Foundry Environment trial account](https://cloudplatform.sap.com/try.html)
 *Please note that in SAP Cloud Platform Cloud Foundry Environment,  for a trial account, there is limited resource and you get a RAM of 2 GB which is not sufficient to run the complete ESPM application.*
 To run the complete ESPM application, one will need around 5.5 GB of RAM.
-Each of the 5 Spring boot applications (Product Service, Customer Service, Sales Service, Worker and Tax Service) needs 1 GB of RAM and Gateway (based on Node.js) needs around 512 MB.
+Each of the 5 Spring boot applications (Product Service, Customer Service, Sales Service, Worker and Tax Service) needs 1 GB of RAM and Gateway (based on Node.js) which also contains UI for the application, needs around 512 MB.
 The optimal way to run application is
 * Signup for SAP Cloud Platform Neo trial account by following [these steps](https://cloudplatform.sap.com/try.html)
 * Run Tax service in [SAP Cloud Platform Neo Environment](./tax-service#running-on-sap-cloud-platfrom-neo-environment)